 When to get help

 Sometimes hay fever will clear up without treatment.
-If it doesn’t, then it is important to seek medical advice, particularly if feeling tired, miserable and finding it difficult to concentrate, work and sleep.
-If an onset of thick green mucous from the nose occurs, it would indicate the development of sinusitis (an infection in the sinuses) and require treatment.
+If it doesn’t, it is important to seek medical advice, particularly if feeling tired and finding it difficult to concentrate, work and sleep.
+If an onset of thick green mucous from the nose occurs, it could indicate a sinus infection which requires medical treatment.

 Where to get help

 If experiencing seasonal hay fever, ask your local pharmacist or GP for medication.
-Ensure you explain the type of work you do on the farm as some hay fever medications will make you drowsy and increase your risk of an accident when operating farm machinery or driving!
-If hay fever develops due to ongoing exposure to an environmental allergen in the workplace – then discuss this with you GP.
-Referral to a specialist for further investigation will be required.
+Ensure you explain the type of work you do on the farm as some hay fever medications may make you drowsy making it unsafe to operate farm machinery or drive.
+If hay fever develops due to ongoing exposure to an environmental allergen in the workplace discuss this with you GP.

 - Identify the triggering environmental allergen.

-- Eliminate and reduce exposure to identified allergen.
+- Eliminate and reduce exposure to the allergen.

-- If eliminating the expose to an allergen can’t be achieved, then apply administration control measures to reduce the risk of exposure.
-For example, if dust in the livestock yards is the allergen, then hose down the yards when mustering stock to reduce airborne dust particles.
+- If allergen exposure can’t be eliminated, attempt to reduce exposure.
+For example, if the dust in the livestock yards is an allergen, hose down the yards when mustering stock to reduce airborne dust.

-- Purchase respiratory personal protection, such as an Australian Standard compliant P2 dust mask if the allergen is caused by organic dusts.
+- Purchase respiratory protection such as an Australian Standard P2 dust mask if allergen is caused by dust.
 Ensure the mask fits and seals the face correctly.
-Note the presence of facial hair and beards can reduce the effectiveness of the mask.
+Facial hair can reduce mask effectiveness.

-- Farmers are at risk of hay fever as many farming tasks involve direct contact with environments where environmental allergens such are formed.
+- Farmers are at risk of hay fever as many farming tasks involve direct contact with environmental allergens.

-- Identify the triggering hay fever allergen and develop strategies to eliminate, control and minimise exposure.
+- Identify hay fever triggers and develop strategies to eliminate, control and reduce exposure.

 - Seek medical advice from your local pharmacist or GP if symptoms persist and affect your quality of life.

-- Don’t operate or drive machinery if taking medication that makes you drowsy.
+- Don’t operate or drive machinery if hay fever medication makes you drowsy.

 References used for this topic